cdl-geneseo/geneseo-dictionary/N/NORML.md

 # NORML

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : NORML

 Created by  Unknown User (era6), last modified by  Unknown User (mem32) on Nov 20, 2012

 NORML(nrml): (n.)
 National Organization for the Reform of Marijuana Laws; I joined NORML, but I forgot where my membership card is.
 Source: Geneseo Dictionary of English 2001.
 As it refers to a national organization, this entry is not Geneseo specific.
 Bates.
 (Obsolete, 2012)(McNiffe, N-R, 2012)